AyoungYa/scenarios/python/challenge-word-solitaire/step1.md

 # Sentence input and split

-Please write a piece of code that can accept an English sentence as input, split the sentence string into a list of words using whitespace as the delimiter, and perform the following operations:
+Write a piece of code that can take an English sentence as input, split the sentence string into a list of words using whitespace as a delimiter, and perform the following operations:

 Here is an example: